Approximate Pythagoras Numbers on $*$-algebras over $\mathbb{C}$: Main Results

-Note that given some $p\in \sum \mathbb C\langle \underline z\rangle_{d}^2$, an approximating sum of squares with small Pythagoras number can be constructed explicitly.
+Note that given some $p\in \sum \mathbb C\langle \underline z\rangle_{d}^2$, an approximating sum of squares with small Pythagoras number attains an explicit construction.
 First, the (only) positive semidefinite Gram matrix $M$ of $p$ can be read off directly from the coefficients of $p$.
-Then we just apply the construction from the proof of Proposition \ref{prop:sanderandinfinity} to $M$ to obtain an approximation $M'$, to which we then apply the Gram map again.
+Next, we apply the construction in the proof of Proposition \ref{prop:sanderandinfinity} to obtain an approximation $M'$ of $M$, and finally apply the Gram map again.